ChadwickCSP/BeachResort/README.md

 For the first Milestone:

+1. Create a `develop` branch
+2. Create a Pull Request to your `develop` branch.
-1. Create a new directory inside this repository called `resort`.
+3. Create a new directory inside this repository called `resort`.
-2. Create an index HTML page with the same background as the [reference image](references/index.png)
+4. Create an index HTML page with the same background as the [reference image](references/index.png)
-3. Create a [Horizontal Navigation Bar](https://www.w3schools.com/css/css_navbar_horizontal.asp) containing an anchor tag for all 7 pages (the pages do not need to exist yet)
+5. Create a [Horizontal Navigation Bar](https://www.w3schools.com/css/css_navbar_horizontal.asp) containing an anchor tag for all 7 pages (the pages do not need to exist yet)